-Fortnite Battle Royale also offers a Battle Pass which is an optional purchase that allows players to unlock various exclusive rewards including cosmetics such as loading screens, banners, character emotes, different gliders and more.
+Fortnite Battle Royale also offers Battle Passes which are optional purchases that allow players to unlock various exclusive rewards including cosmetics such as loading screens, banners, character emotes, different gliders and more.

-These Battle Passes are being sold on a "season" basis which means they apply for a limited period and will appeal more to dedicated players and fans of the game.
-Once purchased, the more you play, the more rewards you unlock with 100 rewards being available - one for each of the tiers in the season.
+These Battle Passes are sold on a "season" basis, which means they apply for a limited period and will appeal more to dedicated players and fans of the game.
+Once purchased, the more you play, the more rewards you unlock, with 100 rewards available - one for each of the tiers in the season.
 Players can also purchase a "Battle Bundle" which instantly unlocks 25 tiers and requires less playtime.